 The screenshot that I saw a few days ago showed a Tweet that was made by someone who claimed that if you take medication or buy products that contain palm oil, well, that you are just not a real vegan.
 Those types of vegans make my blood boil because they are petty and irresponsible, and quite frankly, they are the definition of someone who is privileged.

-If you are privileged to be healthy and have no need to take medication – and calling someone privileged for being healthy is coming from someone who judges people who blame their genes for everything – but if you are privileged enough to not take any medication, how dare you call a vegan whose life is dependent on pills a fake vegan?
+If you are privileged to be healthy and have no need to take medication – and calling someone privileged for being healthy is coming from someone who judges people who blame their genes for everything – how dare you call a vegan whose life is dependent on pills a fake vegan?

 I had epilepsy for 10 years and for a decade I had to take 2 pills twice a day.
 That is 4 pills a day.
 If I didn’t take them I had a seizure and let me tell you something, having an epileptic seizure is not fun.
 I wasn’t vegan back when I had epilepsy, but if I would have to take those 4 pills today, I would; and I would continue calling myself a vegan.